IQSS/dataverse/scripts/zipdownload/README.md

 The implementation is a hack.
 It relies on direct access to everything - storage locations (filesystem or S3) and the database.

-There are no network calls between the Application and the zipper (an implementation relying on such a call was discussed early on).
+There are no network calls between the application (Dataverse) and the zipper (an implementation relying on such a call was discussed early on).
 Dataverse issues a "job key" and sends the user's browser to the zipper (to, for ex., /cgi-bin/zipdownload?<job key>) instead of